SensorDots/MappyDotFirmware/README.md

 Some non critical functions can be easily disabled with the DEV_DISABLE compiler flag.
 When running with the bootloader, the compiled size needs to be under 7C00 bytes to work with bootloader.

+## Firmware Versions
+MappyDots can be queried for their firmware version with the I2C command N (0x4E).
+It returns a 20 byte character array representing the firmware version.
+New releases of the binary firmware will be build and placed the the Release directory.
+- MD_FW_V1.0 (11/09/2017) - Release firmware.

 ## Features Not Currently Implemented
    - I2C Passthrough Mode
    - MappyDot Mode